sliute/CV/README.md

 #### Entrepreneurship

-I co-founded a branding and digital agency (www.grapefruit.ro), as well as a pure-play branding consultancy (www.storience.com).
+I co-founded [a branding and digital agency](www.grapefruit.ro), as well as [a pure-play branding consultancy](www.storience.com).
 Most of my customers have been entrepreneurs themselves.
 The strategy and communication work I did propelled most them to significant business achievements such as growth, expansion, successful exits, turnarounds etc.

 My entrepreneurial spirit derives from my inclination towards strategic thinking and teamwork.
 In turn, it fostered adaptation and flexibility (whoever heard of change-fearing entrepreneurs?), as well as commitment to a purpose and to the people who choose to pursue it with you.
 In plain English, that's doggedness and loyalty.